 AOM uses the international date and time format to represent dates and times.

-By default, use US Eastern time (either EST for standard time or EDT for daylight savings time), the location of AOM headquarters.
+By default, use US Eastern time, the location of AOM headquarters.

 When specifying a time in a specific location outside AOM HQ, indicate the local time and include the UTC/GMT time difference.

 Example: AOM 2025 begins at 09:00 (UTC+2/GMT+2) in Copenhagen, Denmark.

 Spell out numbers one through nine and general numbers in narrative text:

 When a number is the first word of a sentence, spell it out.

 Use serial commas for three or more items in a series.
 Example: Meetings, Publications, and Membership met to discuss scheduling.